 The product optimization practices in the context of the BVOP are:

 Pre-release optimization practices

-During the development process, the entire product or its parts may be tested, validated, and agreed to be done based on the users' and different stakeholders' feedback.
+During the development process, the entire product or its parts may be tested, validated, and agreed to be produced based on the users' and different stakeholders' feedback.

-The BVOP advocate that the users' feedback is not always correct or entirely valid.
-Human factors, cognitive biases, and other typical and natural phenomenons may often occur during sessions of validations, testing, and providing feedback.
+The BVOP advocates that the users' feedback is not always correct or entirely valid.
+Human factors, cognitive biases, and other typical and natural occurrences may often come up during sessions of validations, testing, and providing feedback.

 Misalignments between users' feedback and their actual behavior should be recorded and may be used for future optimization.